Shopify vs Squarespace (2017) - A Comparison Review

 In this article I'm focussing on the standard version of Squarespace; and it's probably fair to say that whilst it provides a fairly powerful bunch of tools for presenting web content in an attractive manner, it is suited to working on fairly simple sites only.

-Firstly, navigation is effectively limited to two levels; arguably one, in fact, as when you create a 'parent' page containing sub-pages, you can't actually view the parent page (clicking on it will just reveal the folder of sub pages).
+Firstly, navigation is effectively limited to two levels; arguably one, in fact, as when you create a 'parent' page containing sub-pages, you can't actually view the parent page (depending on the template used, clicking on it will just reveal a list of sub pages, or worse, the first 'child' page - both approaches only serving to confuse users!).

 Secondly, whilst you can edit basic aspects of the templates (colours and typefaces etc.), you are generally going to be stuck with whatever Squarespace decides looks best.
-Despite marketing themselves at ‘creatives’, Squarespace don’t really encourage particularly creative use of their templates – in most cases, you're dealing with a 'walled garden' in which everything is locked down pretty tightly (and if you try to get around this by adding your own lines of CSS to your template, Squarespace support are a bit hesitant in providing support).
+Despite marketing themselves at ‘creatives’, Squarespace don’t really encourage particularly creative use of their templates – in most cases, you're dealing with a 'walled garden' in which everything is locked down pretty tightly, and if you try to get around this by adding your own lines of CSS to your template, Squarespace support are a bit hesitant in providing support.
+(To be fair to Squarespace, I've noticed an increasing number of style controls being provided to users lately, so this may over time become less of a problem.)

 [While we're talking about Squarespace...did you know that Style Factory now offers Squarespace development services?
 Find our more about our Squarespace developers here.]